Use the discount code SMILE to get your first month of the Funny Faces Quilt Block of the Month Club for free!

 This started as a plain black fabric with white polka dots.
 First I took little straight stitches in the polka dots and made cross stitches in the spaces between them.
 That didn’t make the stitching as close as I wanted so I added a grid of backstitches in green.

-And finally – this one was a labor of love.
+And finally – this one was a real labor of love.
 I satin stitched over each drop shape in the fabric print – matching the color of the printed drop.
 It took a long time but the texture is luscious.

-See this post for additional tips on patching a tricky spot – like when the rip is at the edge of a pocket.
 Have fun with some patches!
 Soon you’ll be looking for an excuse to mend!

 5 COMMENTS